Second chance banking is an option for consumers who have been denied a traditional checking account because of a troubled banking history.

 What is a Second Chance Banking Account?

 If your banking history is less than ideal, a second chance checking account may be the answer for you.
-Some banks and credit unions offer second chance checking accounts for consumers in this situation that not only give them access to a checking account but can help repair their banking history.
+Some banks and credit unions offer second chance checking accounts for consumers in this situation that not only gives them access to a checking account but can help repair their banking history.

 Second chance checking accounts often don’t come with the same services that traditional checking accounts offer and sometimes have mandatory monthly fees and requirements consumers must adhere to.